 Some high schools have shop class, where you will be prepared to go out and get a job in the field once you graduate.
-However, most mechanics are still expected to have an associate degree, at the minimum.
-During this two-year program, you’ll also work as an intern and learn the job right where it all happens, in a garage or auto shop.
+However, most mechanics are still expected to complete a certified training program.

 Become A Master Mechanic

 To become a master mechanic, you need pass all the exams that the Automotive Service Excellence requires for each specialty.
 It's work, but having the title—and the knowledge it took to get it—will be a great help to your career.